-Intrepid Network developed our site on a Drupal platform, and have created several iterations of it since the beginning of our engagement.
+Intrepid Network developed our site on a Drupal platform and has created several iterations of it since the beginning of our engagement.
 They maintain and update the site regularly.
 In addition, they are responsible for our YouTube channel, Pinterest, AddThis account, and Google Analytics efforts.

 What is the team composition?

-Josh (President & CEO, Intrepid Network) is our main contact at Intrepid Network.
+Josh (President & CEO, of Intrepid Network) is our main contact at Intrepid Network.

 How did you come to work with Intrepid Network?

 We knew Josh because of his volunteering support, and he approached us about working together to improve our site and overall promotions.
-The vendor that had done our website in that past was no longer able to work for us, so we felt Intreprid Network was a strong choice because of our relationship with Josh.
+The vendor that had done our website in the past was no longer able to work for us, so we felt Intrepid Network was a strong choice because of our relationship with Josh.

 What is the status of this engagement?